concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/install-existing.md

 # Configure an existing EKS Cluster for use with Concurrent for MLflow

-There are six steps that need to be performed in order for an existing cluster to be configured for use with Concurrent for MLflow.
+Here are the steps that need to be performed in order for an EKS cluster to be configured for use with Concurrent for MLflow.

 - Create an AWS IAM role for the Concurrent for MLflow Service to access your EKS cluster with admin privileges
 - Create a mapping in your Kubernetes cluster's aws-auth ConfigMap from the IAM role created above to the 'system-manager'
-- Create a k8s role for concurrent system components
-- Create different nodegroups for running Concurrent system, worker and deployment pods
+- Create nodegroups or Fargate Profiles for running Concurrent system, worker and optionally deployment pods
-- Create a namespace for running Concurrent DAGs and configure k8s roles for it
+- Create and configure one or more namespaces for Concurrent
-- Update Concurrent configuration with information about this k8s cluster
+- Update Concurrent configuration with information about this k8s cluster/namespace

 ## Step 1: Create AWS IAM Role